 - To support the growth and development of University staff and faculty

-- To strengthen the relationship between UR and the Rochester area through community connections
+- To strengthen the relationship between UR and the Rochester area through community connections.

 Membership in the Emerging Leaders @ UR is open to all staff and faculty of the University of Rochester.
-Events and programming generally target the young professional population, but are open to the entire University community.
+Events and programming generally target the mid-level and early career professional population, but are open to the entire University community.
 Members of the University community can register themselves as affiliates of the Emerging Leaders @ UR by submitting a form online.
 No prospective affiliate shall be refused membership based on their sex, gender, religion, age, race, or creed.
 All affiliates will have the opportunity to hold office and serve on committees, receive resource materials, and attend Emerging Leaders @ UR special events.

 Emerging Leaders at UR Membership Form